Hungarian University of Agriculture

 17.15 Closure of the conference

-Head of the Centre for Gender and Science at the Institute of Sociology of the Czech Academy of Sciences, cochair of the ERA Forum Subgroup on Inclusive Gender Equality, an advisory body to the European Commission.
+Head of the Centre for Gender and Science at the Institute of Sociology of the Czech Academy of Sciences, Member State Co-Chair of the ERA Forum Sub-group on Inclusive Gender Equality, an advisory body to the European Commission.

 “Gender equality is not just a policy.
 It is a condition for building fair and safe working environments and hence academic freedom and research excellence.
 Institutions that respect, include and support all their members are not just more just; they create conditions for doing our best.
 Together, we can then contribute research that helps to tackle the pressing challenges of our time”.